radiosilence/nano-web/README.md

 # nano-web

 Hyper-minimal single binary gzipping webserver for serving static content based on labstack echo-server.
-Based on alpine.
+Container based on alpine.

+Image base size of `~19MB` for speedy pulls.

 Has SPA mode which includes runtime templating of vite environment variables.